 “One can conceive, in the vein of the weight of the past, someone regretting her own life, knowing, just knowing, now that it is too late to retrace her steps, that she should have stayed with that man who wanted to be with her.”

 This is why May argues that acceptance “has its limits, limits that are not just interior but exterior as well […] Not only does acceptance not lead to complete serenity, it sometimes fails to alleviate suffering at all.
 It is a truce with the world that the world can sometimes break.”

 “Vulnerabilism involves different ways of coping with (and not coping with) the different types of suffering to which we may be exposed.”
 Invulnerabilism, meanwhile, cannot be reconciled with this form acceptance.
 For Buddhism, Taoism and Stoicism, there cannot be anything called tragic situations, that is, “situations where there is no solace to be had.”
 For them, we always have a possibility to distance ourselves from worldly events.
 Yet such a view, as we have seen, becomes absurd when taken to its extreme.

 For May, a more defensible goal is to “navigate the world without being unnecessarily buffeted by its winds but also without being rendered insensible to its storms.”
 For this, he says, we should not be afraid to turn to philosophy, which can play an important role in helping us understand who we are and what we should want.

-While modern philosophy may be an important source of wisdom, I would add that we should not be afraid to turn to “pre-philosophical” heroic models such as those found in the Illiad or the Viking sagas.
-It is worth noting that the lives found in these ancient narratives are primarily judged by the virtue or vice of their actions, rather than what they achieved in terms of material outcomes.
+While philosophy may be an important source of wisdom, I would add that we should not be afraid to turn to “pre-philosophical” heroic models such as those found in the Illiad or the Viking sagas.
+It is worth noting that the protagonists in these ancient narratives did not have a quiet and uneventful life; they are not admired for seeking inner peace, nor for what they achieved in terms of material outcomes.
+They are primarily judged by the virtue or vice of their actions.